derikb/rpg-table-randomizer/README.md

 ## Installation

-There are no module requirements for production environment.

 You should be able to use it in any modern browser or server side via node.

 Install the module via npm: